What Is Creme Fraiche and How Do You Make It?

-Creme fraiche may sound highbrow, but don’t let that deter you.
-It’s incredibly delicious and actually quite simple to make from scratch.
+What is creme fraiche?
+It may sound highbrow, but don’t let that deter you.
+The creamy condiment is incredibly delicious and actually quite simple to make from scratch.
 We’re diving into everything you need to know about creme fraiche, plus step-by-step instructions for making it at home.

 Are you sold?
 We most definitely are!
-If you’d like to give it a try yourself, here’s how to make creme fraiche at home:
+If you like making homemade condiments and want to give creme fraiche a go, try the recipe below.

 - 1 tablespoon buttermilk

 Editor’s Tip: Creme fraiche is very simple to make, but it takes a fair amount of time for the healthy bacteria cultures to do their magic.
 Make sure to do your prep a day in advance.

 Step 1: Stir it up

 Combine the buttermilk and cream in a container and stir.
 Any nonreactive container will do (basically, avoid most metals).
 We like to use glass.